yousef-en/weather-react/README.md

 - Make sure you've replaced the demo API key with your actual key
 - Check if your API key is active in your OpenWeatherMap account

-### "Failed to fetch weather data" Error
-- Check your internet connection
-- Verify the API key is valid
-- Try again in a few minutes

 ## API Information